 Organizations can then implement programs, procedures, or hazard controls to improve unsafe behaviors and put the BBS data to real-world use in protecting their workers.
 IndustrySafe safety software can help your organization analyze its behavior based safety data and glean intelligent insights that will improve how your company operates.
 Sign up for our free demo below.

 Con: Quality of BBS data is suspect

 BBS programs require organizations to manage significant amounts of data to allow for analyzing safe and unsafe behaviors.
 If an organization with 200 employees implements a behavior based safety program which requires each employee to conduct an observation once a week and at each observation an employee reviews five behaviors; this behavior based program quickly adds up to 1,000 data points a week, or 52,000 behavior based safety observation data points in a year.
 Large complex organizations may have many more BBS data points to analyze.

 Organizations without simple and easy to use tools for collecting and analyzing their observational safety data often fall behind on collecting and analyzing their data.
 Employees conducting observations may also face fatigue in conducting observations or in entering their results without easy to use data entry tools.
 Without a continuous stream of high quality data, a key part of the observation feed back loop is missing and a company's BBS program may loose steam and effectiveness.
 Or to quote a common data system phrase - "Garbage in / Garbage Out".

-IndustrySafe provides multiple ways to solve this problem of collecting and analyzing large amounts of BBS data with the IndustrySafe observations module.
+IndustrySafe provides multiple ways to solve this problem of collecting and analyzing large amounts of BBS data with the IndustrySafe Behavior Based Safety Software.
 Check out this information about this module and/or sign up for a demo today.